-Then we will fit the equation to the empirical data in the data in \cref{subsec:code_RS_scaling}, following the same process as \cref{subsec:llm_rs_scale} with \cref{eq:huber_eq_sid}.
+Then we will fit the equation to the empirical data in \cref{subsec:code_RS_scaling}, following the same process as \cref{subsec:llm_rs_scale} with \cref{eq:huber_eq_sid}.
 The results are shown in \cref{tab:fitted_params_SID}.
 The R-square values are larger than 0.9, indicating the equation fits real data well.